Marcia Ford’s Yoga Journey

 Time moved on, and I settled into an office job – two actually!
 Sitting at a desk for most of the day, with not much movement, my body began to feel achy, inflexible, and sore.
 My attitude started to take a downward turn.
 Realizing my temper was short and I was feeling on edge, I started thinking, “When don’t I feel this way?
 When do I feel like myself?
-Yoga!”
+During yoga!”

-I began to think that there was more than just a physical release of tension in my body from yoga; a release of tension in my mind.
+I began to think that there was more than just a physical release of tension in my body from yoga; there was a release of tension in my mind.
 A connection was made, and a decision was made.
 I need more of this in my life.
 Yoga made me feel more at ease, happier, and more fulfilled.
 I felt that I should share these benefits with others.

 I continue to study.
 I continue to struggle and question.
 I continue to find expression and the sharing of it.

 Marcia Ford loves sharing yoga and acquired her 200-hour certification under the wonderful instruction of Jen Xanders through Flourish Yoga studio in Fishers, IN.
 She enjoys teaching, and is always a student as well, learning and continuing her education through workshops and classes.